EASY CLASSIC FRENCH DUCK À L’ORANGE RECIPE

 Arrange the onion and carrots over the bottom of a deep roasting pan.
 Prick the duck skin all over with a fork (this will help release the fat stored beneath the skin while the bird roasts slowly).
 Season liberally with salt and pepper both inside and out, then stuff the cavity with the garlic, orange half, and thyme.
 Set the duck, breast-side down, in the pan and roast for 1-1/2 hours.

 Transfer the duck to a baking sheet.
 Very carefully, pour off as much duck fat as possible from the pan into a heatproof bowl or measuring cup.
 Sprinkle the flour into the pan, then stir in the stock and wine.
 Return the duck to the pan, breast-side up.
 Continue to roast until golden brown, about 1 hour.
+Transfer the duck back to the baking sheet.
+Place a fine-mesh strainer over a saucepan and scrape the dripping and vegetables from the roasting pan into the strainer.
+Discard the solids.

 Cut the duck in half along the backbone using poultry shears.
 Cut along the breastbone to split it into two pieces.
 Trim any parts of the rib cage off.
 Separate the legs from the breast.
 You can also separate the legs and thighs and slice the duck breast if you are inclined to do so.
 Divide the duck meat between four warm dinner plates, spoon the sauce over, and serve.